qteatime/kate/docs/source/user/manual/security/privacy.rst

 **Cartridges and save data**
    This includes cartridges you install, and any data they store in your device.
-   You can remove this data by going to ``Settings -> Storage`` and using one of the :ref:`cartridge data management options`.
+   You can remove this data by going to ``Settings -> Storage`` and using one of the :doc:`cartridge data management options </user/manual/gaming/storage>`.

 **Play habits**
    This includes things like when you last ran a cartridge and how much you've